dranikpg/gtrs/README.md

-### Go Typed Redis Streams
+# Go Typed Redis Streams

-Effectively reading redis streams requires some boilerplate: counting ids, prefetching and buffering entries, asynchronously sending acknowledgements and parsing entries.
-What if it was just:
+Effectively reading [Redis streams](https://redis.io/docs/manual/data-types/streams/) requires some boilerplate: counting ids, prefetching and buffering entries, asynchronously sending acknowledgements and parsing entries.
+What if it was just this?

 ```go
 consumer := NewConsumer[MyType](...)